Timeline From Pre-Approval To Clear To Close On Mortgages

 Mortgage Loan Closing Delays

 There are times where providing conditions by the home buyer can take longer than expected.
-For example, if the mortgage loan borrower has no copies of bankruptcy, foreclosure, or divorce paperwork and ordering them takes time, the mortgage approval process is at a complete halt until the documents can be provided.
+For example, if borrowers have no copies of bankruptcy, foreclosure, or divorce paperwork and ordering them takes time.
+The mortgage approval process is at a complete halt until the documents can be provided.

 Timeline For Clear To Close: 30 Days Or Less

-For a mortgage loan application to get a clear to close in 30 days or less, the mortgage loan applicant needs to chip in and make sure when conditions are requested, that they provide it in a timely manner.
-The list of items requested the first go around should be as complete as possible.
-If the mortgage loan processor does not turn in all of the required documents the first go around, the mortgage loan underwriter will condition it on the conditional approval which means delays can occur.
-Most seasoned veteran mortgage loan processors will not submit a mortgage file to underwriting until every single document has been provided by the mortgage loan applicant.
+For a mortgage loan application to get a clear to close in 30 days or less, borrowers need to chip in and make sure when conditions are requested, that they provide it in a timely manner.
+The list of items requested for the first go-around should be as complete as possible.
+If the processor does not turn in all of the required documents the first go around, the mortgage underwriter will condition it on the conditional approval which means delays can occur.
+Most seasoned veteran mortgage processors will not submit a mortgage file to underwriting until every single document has been provided by borrowers.